-(formerly CRER 107) Pass/No Pass grading.
+(Formerly CRER 107) Pass/No Pass grading.
 Hours/semester: 8-9 lecture.
 This course assists students to research and identify a college major and become aware of major requirements and course planning.
 Highly recommended for students who are undecided about a major for an Associate degree or for university transfer.
 University transfer students need to complete lower division major courses to assure successful transfer.
-A materials fee as shown in the Schedule of Classes is payable upon registration.
 (AA: Area E5d, CSU)